Victory Mail in World War II

 V-Mail was never mandatory, but it was successful.
 A letter on microfilm took up about one-thirty-seventh of the space of the same letter on paper.
 In the first two years of the program, the military estimated that V-Mail saved room for 5 million pounds of cargo.

 V-Mail stationery was a single page, printed front and back.
 The back contained instructions as well as space for return and mailing addresses.
 The letter was written on the front within the margins, boldly and in dark ink so it would reproduce well.
-The return and mailing addresses were repeated at the top.
-The form was folded in half, sealed, and sent off.
+Return and mailing addresses were repeated at the top.
+Then the form was folded in half, sealed, and sent off.
 (To send your own V-mail, download the forms, print on the front and back of a single sheet of paper, write your letter, and mail!)

 At the V-Mail processing center, each letter was censored and photographed.
 The original letters were stored until confirmation was received that the shipment had been received—a nice insurance policy in case a cargo ship was sunk by a U-boat or a cargo plane went down in bad weather.